-These young sprouts that are similar to baby cabbage are best when they are free from brown or discoloration around the edges of its leaves.
-Pick some that are not too large.
+These young sprouts that are similar to baby cabbage are best when they are free from brown or discoloration around the edges of their leaves.
+Also, pick some that are not too large.

 I used a bag of prewashed brussel sprouts.
 They were already tidy and needed very little maintenance.
-I simply slice the bottoms off, then sliced them vertically down the center.
+Slice the bottoms off, then sliced them vertically down the center.
 I find that this step helps the food process a bit better

 What’s in the Brussel Sprout Salad?

-Brussel sprouts – is the star of the show.
+Brussel sprouts are the star of the show.
 A sturdy and crunchy green cruciferous vegetable.
 It’s a little bitter, but with the right dressing, the bitterness is forgotten.

 What’s in the Lemon Poppyseed Dressing?

-Poppyseeds – are a small little teeny-tiny black specs of a ball that will encrust each and every ingredient in the bowl.
-They have very little flavor and a tiny crunch.
+Poppyseeds – are small little teeny-tiny black specs of a ball that will encrust each and every ingredient in the bowl.
+In addition, they have very little flavor and a tiny crunch.
 They just look beautiful.